 GMAT Exam Pattern 2025

-GMAC launched the GMAT Focus Edition and the GMAT paper pattern has evolved from the previous versions.
+GMAC launched its 11th or GMAT Focus Edition and exam pattern has evolved from its previous versions.
 The latest GMAT Focus Edition exam pattern has brought in new changes.
-GMAT 11th Edition syllabus and pattern are different from the previous version of the GMAT exam.
-The table given below provides the details of the GMAT Focus Edition pattern 2025:
+They are as follows::

-It can be noted that the AWA section has been removed and a new section, called Data Insights, has been introduced.
-In addition to this, Sentence Correction (SC) has been removed and the Data Sufficiency (DS) will now be a part of the Data Insights (DI) section.
+It can be noted that the AWA section has been removed and a new section, Data Insights has been introduced.
+In addition to this, Sentence Correction has been removed and Data Sufficiency is now a part of Data Insights section.

 Commonly asked questions